Halhul: Middle Ages

-Ottoman era
+Ottoman period

 Halhul, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
 In the census of 1596, the village appeared in the tax registers as being in the Nahiya of Halil of the Liwa of Quds.
 It had an all Muslim population of 92 households and paid taxes on wheat, barley, vineyards and fruit trees, occasional revenues, goats and/or beehives.

 John Wilson described it in 1847 as a place of Jewish pilgrimage.
 Edward Robinson visited Halhul in 1852, describing its surroundings as "thrifty", with numerous fields, vineyards, cattle, and goats.
 He reported that it was the "head of its district" and that the old mosque was in poor condition and had a tall minaret from which many other villages could be seen.

 The French explorer Victor Guérin visited the village in 1863, and found it to have about 700 inhabitants.
 He mentions graves dating from the Jewish period carved in the rocks, a spring, Ain Ayoub (Job's spring) on the southern side of the hill which furnished the locals with water; a mosque Djama'a Nebi Yunis (mosque of the prophet Jonah) built of ancient stone, foreign access to which was forbidden.

 An Ottoman village list from about 1870 found that Halhul had a population of 380, in 119 houses, though the population count included only men.

 In 1883, the PEF's Survey of Western Palestine described Halhul as a large stone village on a hilltop, with two springs and a well.
 The mosque appeared to be a "modern" building.